What would drive a person to hurt another intentionally?

 One possible explanation would be along the lines proposed by the biologist Richard Dawkins, author of The Selfish Gene (1976).
 We hurt others in order to punish, and we punish as a means of adjusting the behaviour of the other person, a strategy that is built into our genes.
 He argues that between pure self-interest and pure altruism there is a more effective strategy in evolutionary terms, which he calls ‘the grudger’.
-If you don’t reciprocate my generous action — for example, scratching my back — then I will look for a means to punish you, pay you back for your selfishness.
+If you don’t reciprocate my generous action towards you — for example, scratching your back — then I will look for a means to punish, pay you back for your selfishness.

 Somehow, this leaves me cold.
 When you think of acts of terrible revenge, deliberately done to innocents, the rationale of ‘punishing’ somehow doesn’t cover it.
 Like the bombing of Dresden, the 75th anniversary of which occurred yesterday.
 Many people who had endured the Blitz cheered, despite knowing that thousands upon thousands of innocent children would have been amongst the dead, burned to a crisp in the fire storm.